fathimamaha/InfluxDB/README.md

 # InfluxDB
-A step by step learning on the TICK stack.
+A step by step learning on the TICK stack with PoCs.